Language

 When you think of East Coast skiing, it’s hard not to picture Vermont’s epic scenery packed with gnarly steeps.
 This place is the mecca of East Coast shredding, with ample snowfall, affordable lift tickets, and good vibes.
 That’s why tons of riders flock here from the US, Canada, and worldwide.

-We’ve rounded up the top eight of the resorts, so brace yourself for those cold climates – and an epic skiing experience!
+We’ve rounded up the top eight of the ski resorts, so brace yourself for those cold climates – and an epic skiing experience!
 And to ensure you’re fully prepped for the adventure, check out our latest collections below.

-Top ski locations
+Top Vermont ski resorts

 Jay Peak